FOSSEE/online_test/yaksh/documentation/moderator_docs/creating_question.rst

 	* **Description** - The actual question description is to be written.

-		.. note::  To add codes in questions please use html <code> and <br> tags.
+		.. note::  To add code snippets in questions please use html <code> and <br> tags.

 	* **Tags** - Type of label or metadata tag making it easier to find specific type of questions.

 	* **Snippet** - Snippet is used to give any default value or default code or command.
-This will be displayed in the answer form.
+This will be displayed in the students answer form.
 This is used only for code questions.

 	* **Partial Grading** - Click this checkbox to enable partial grading feature.